 Context marketing is important for many reasons, but here are the two that I think trump them all:

 - When you have context around your relationship with a contact, you're able to provide more personalized and relevant marketing content that's targeted at their needs.
-Personalized and relevant marketing is the foundation for creating marketing people love!
-What's more, personalized and relevant marketing is typically not the kind of marketing that annoys the living daylights out of people.
+Personalized and relevant marketing is the foundation for creating content people love!
+What's more, personalized and relevant marketing is typically not the kind of marketing that annoys people into clicking "unsubscribe".
 Win-win!

-Why not use the context around your relationships with your contacts to create marketing that they 1) love, and 2) convert on?
+Why not use the context around your relationships with your contacts to create marketing that they a) love, and b) convert on?

 Alright, these ideas all sound lovely, but how does this "context marketing" theory manifest itself?
 What would it look like for you, as a marketer?
 With the help of integrated marketing software, here are some examples of where you'd actually use the principle of "context" in your marketing.

-You have a bunch of offers that you want to use to convert traffic into leads, leads into qualified leads, and qualified leads into customers.
-So it'd be kind of a bummer if you went to, say, a case study web page -- typically an action performed when you're further down the marketing funnel -- and you saw a top-of-the-funnel CTA, like an educational tip sheet.
+You have a bunch of offers you want to use to convert traffic into leads, leads into qualified leads, and qualified leads into customers.